 that feels like burning and flight and running away.

 This strange description of God is continued in the last lines of ‘This Hour and What Is Dead’.
-The speaker brings in several more images that make God feel more menacing, domineering, and needy then he is usually depicted.
+The speaker brings in several more images that make God feel more menacing, domineering, and needy than he is usually depicted.
 The fire also comes back into the poem.
 It comes directly after the poet mentions “human Ash”.
 This suggests that God has malevolent and destructive.
-Images a fire and doves are juxtaposed with one another in lines 27 and 28.
+Images of fire and doves are juxtaposed with one another in lines 27 and 28.

 In the final five lines of the poem, the speaker concludes while also summing up his perspective of God there is another comparison between what is dead and what is living.
-He suggests that what his dad is “helpless“ while the “Lord lives“.
+He suggests that his dad is “helpless“ while the “Lord lives“.
 His relationship with God is complicated.
 One that is not filled with love and protection as one might predict.
-Instead, he asked at the “Lord leave him alone“.
-He is filled to the brim with the lords “love“.
+Instead, he asked the “Lord leave him alone“.
+He is filled to the brim with the Lord’s “love“.
 The final simile compares this Love to “burning and flight and running away”.
 The poet, or speaker, is unable at this point to get away from this triple hunting from his brother his father, and God.
 The palm ends without a conclusion as to whether or not he finds peace.